lighttransport/francine/README.md

 The users of Francine API can directly create sessions and executions but cannot control tasks.

+### WebSocket specific fields

+Outputs through WebSocket have WebSocket specific fields.

+    {
+        "command": "(name of the command)",
+        "responseId": "(response ID)"
+    }

+command is the command name that emits the response.

+responseId is the number that you specified in the responseId field of the request (optional).

 ### Authentication

 #### authenticate (POST /auth)